greendinosaur/flask-aws-template/README.md

 # Status
 The application is fully working.

-Check it out by forking the repo and running locally
+Check it out by forking the repo and running locally.

+Note that whilst I've beem building apps for AWS, this application will work on other cloud platforms of your choice.
+It has [Docker](Dockerfile) and [docker-compose](docker-compose.yml) files available that can be utilised to run on other platforms.

 # Technology
 It's built in Python leveraging the [Flask](https://flask.palletsprojects.com/en/1.1.x/#) framework.